MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 ## Formatting syntax elements

 - PowerShell cmdlets are "[Pascal Cased][pascal-case]".
-  Verbs are seperated from nouns by a hyphen.
+  Verbs are separated from nouns by a hyphen.

 - In a paragraph, cmdlet names and variable references should be wrapped in backtick (\`) characters.
 For example: